smarter-sh/community/contributors/guide/pull-requests.md

 ## Automation

-The Kubernetes developer community uses a variety of automation to manage pull requests.
+The Smarter developer community uses a variety of automation to manage pull requests.
 This automation is described in detail [in the automation doc](/contributors/devel/automation.md).

 ## How the e2e Tests Work